Best daily deals

 Many people can attest to having fallen asleep wearing their Apple AirPods Pro, whether in bed, on the bus, or on a plane.
 It’s a popular pair of earbuds, so it’s bound to happen.
 The consensus seems to be that falling asleep while wearing the AirPods Pro is fairly comfortable, but not if you put pressure on the earbuds by sleeping on your side.
 The second generation of the AirPods Pro also comes with another size of ear tips, so you can choose from more fit options to stay comfortable.
 It also has great isolation and noise canceling, so you can quietly enjoy your rest.

-You can manage to sleep comfortably wearing a pair of AirPods Pro by wearing only a single earbud if you’re sleeping on one side or wearing both earbuds if you sleep on your back or upright.
+You can sleep comfortably wearing a pair of AirPods Pro by wearing only a single earbud if you’re sleeping on one side or both earbuds if you sleep on your back or upright.
 Just make sure you don’t accidentally fire off gestures in your sleep; you don’t want to max out your volume without realizing it.
 A major caveat here is the battery life, which is only about six hours, so your AirPods Pro will die before you wake up.

 If you want to see how the AirPods Pro compares to one of our notable mentions, read our complete article on the Apple AirPods Pro (2nd gen) vs Bose QuietComfort Earbuds II.